ESSENTIAL MATHEMATICS - 2023/4

-This module is designed to provide essential underpinning skills for the whole programme in (a) the mathematics needed by physical scientists, and (b) the foundations of computational mathematics and programming.
+This module is designed to provide essential underpinning skills for the whole programme in the mathematics needed by physical scientists.
 The mathematics units of assessment are delivered on a supervised self-study basis - to allow flexible learning patterns to students with different mathematics skills and knowledge levels at University entry.
 The delivery method is by supported workshop classes and occasional lectures to introduce new topics, as required.
 The Essential Mathematics module consolidates and enhances mathematical skills to beyond (A2) Advanced Level standard, providing the mathematical foundations needed for subsequent Level FHEQ 4 Mathematics components and for the introductory Physics modules at Level FHEQ 4.

 Mathematics & Physics